Skip to Content

 Of course, I had planned to recreate the story in a way that does make sense, but of course I haven't gotten to the stage of dedicating myself entirely; plus, I'm only one person, and my drawing skills are absolutely crap, although they have improved since 2020.

 So before you start asking "why does this look so shit?", keep in mind that this is a remaster of the game, and that most assets were simply reused.
+That being said, don't get your expectations high about the quality of this game.